jasminekamdar/crawler/README.md

 ### How to Run Koda

 Currently, Koda has no onboard computer.
-The onboard microprocessor must be connected to a computer via XBee in order to send commands, as the ROScore is run offboard of the Arduino.
+The onboard microprocessor must be connected to a computer via USB serial or XBee in order to send commands, as the ROScore is run offboard of the Arduino.

 1. Connect an XBee radio USB breakout board to a laptop with ROS and the `crawler` repository set up.